-Why M.A. in Human Rights & Transitional Justice?
+Why M.A. in Law with Specialization in Human Rights and Transitional Justice?

 - Study with the top legal minds in the fields of human rights and transitional justice.

 - Position yourself for a career in government or international relations.

 - Study the Israeli-Arab conflict and its resolution while residing in the heart of Jerusalem.

 - Gain theoretical knowledge and apply it to case studies.